 Growing tomatoes upside down is all the rage.
-The Topsy Turvy Upside Down Tomato Planter is advertising all over, with promises of bigger, better and earlier tomato harvests, all while avoiding “the backbreaking work,” of growing tomatoes right side up.
+The Topsy Turvy Upside Down Tomato Planter is advertised everywhere, with promises of bigger, better, and earlier tomato harvests, all while avoiding “the backbreaking work,” of growing tomatoes right side up.

 - Good For Limited Space: For some people with limited space, hanging a tomato upside down is the only way to grow tomatoes.
 Some sunny balconies or decks are perfect for growing tomatoes upside down.

-- No Staking Necessary: Most tomatoes, when grown traditionally need staking.
+- No Staking Necessary: Most tomatoes, when grown traditionally, need staking.
 Stakes are used to keep tomatoes off the ground and to keep the stems from breaking from the weight of tomatoes.
-Apparently, some people hate staking tomatoes.
-I don’t have a problem with staking tomatoes, in fact I kind of like it.
-I build my own tomato trellises with bamboo.
-It’s easy, cheap and I love the way it looks.
-But if you hate staking tomatoes, growing tomatoes upside down may be a good solution.
+Apparently, some people hate staking tomatoes; if you are one of those people, growing tomatoes upside down may be a good solution.

-- Foils Some Pests: When you grow tomatoes upside down you don’t have to worry about cutworms or ground fungus.
-However, these are problems you don’t have to worry about with any tomato grown in a container garden.
+- Foils Some Pests: When you grow tomatoes upside down, you don’t have to worry about cutworms or ground fungus.
+These are problems you don’t have to worry about with any tomato grown in a container garden.

 - Hard to Hang: Upside down tomato planters can weigh more than 50 pounds when they are filled with damp soil and a large tomato plant.
 This makes hanging them a challenge.
 If you are going to hang one from a wall or ceiling, make sure all of your hardware is strong enough to hold all the weight.
 Also, an upside down tomato plant can move in a stiff breeze, so when you are hanging one, make sure you take that into consideration.

-- Hard to Find Sun: It is critical for tomato health to have full sun exposure - at least 6-8 hours a day.
-With the planter hanging over the tomato, this can be a problem because when the plant is young, the planter can block the sun and shade the tomato.
+- Hard to Find Sun: It is critical for tomato health to have full sun exposure - at least 6 to 8 hours a day.
+With the planter hanging over the tomato, this can be a problem because, when the plant is young, the planter can block the sun and shade the tomato.

-- Challenging to Plant: To plant an upside down tomato you need to poke the tomato into a smallish hole and then add the soil.
+- Challenging to Plant: To plant an upside-down tomato, you need to poke the tomato into a smallish hole and then add the soil.
 After your container is planted, you have to pick the whole heavy thing up and hang it.
-I found this to be a two-person task, otherwise you run the risk of squashing your tomato or your foot.

 - Limited Tomato Varieties: Not every variety of tomato will thrive growing upside down.
 Cherry tomatoes and other small-fruited tomatoes are recommended for growing upside down.